bitnami/charts/bitnami/contour/README.md

 Please carefully read through the guide "Upgrading Contour" at https://projectcontour.io/resources/upgrading/.

+### To 6.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:

+- `prometheus` renamed as `metrics`.
+- `serviceMonitor.labels` renamed as `serviceMonitor.selector`.
+- `service.port` renamed as `service.ports.xds`.
+- `service.nodePort` renamed as `service.nodePorts.xds`.
+- `contour.updateStrategy` and `worker.updateStrategy` changed from String type (previously default to 'rollingUpdate') to Object type, allowing users to configure other updateStrategy parameters, similar to other charts.
 ### To 5.2.0

 This version bumps the Envoy container from 1.17.X to 1.19.X; this Envoy version is officially supported by Contour since 1.18.0, see https://github.com/projectcontour/contour/releases/tag/v1.18.0